dmarakom6/shellnotes/README.md

 ## step 4:

 -Open any text editor you want.
-Select "Open file" from its menu (Usually top left) and navigate to your home folder.
+Select "Open file" from its menu (Usually top left) and navigate to home.
 Then, press `Ctrl + H` in order to show all the hidden files and folders in the home directory.
 Find a file called `.bashrc` and open it.

 ## step 5: